taralynn00/GVSU-Hackathon-Handbook/README.md

 Navigate to Interface Options > SPI and enable it.
 *end of setup commands*

-# Reboot:
+### Reboot:
 `sudo reboot`

-# Shut Down:
+### Shut Down:
 `sudo shutdown -h now`

-# Get into folder:
+### Get into folder:
 `cd /home/techshow1/Documents/TestCode/`
 or if you were already in "/home/techshow1” (This is where the terminal would typically start you if you ssh in.) you could just do `cd Documents` for example

-# Move up one folder:
+### Move up one folder:
 `cd ~/[folder name]`

-# Move Back to root (In this case "/home/techshow1”):
+### Move Back to root (In this case "/home/techshow1”):
 `cd ..`

-# List all files in Folder:
+### List all files in Folder:
 `ls`

-# Show Python Library Version:
+### Show Python Library Version:
 `pip show pigpio`

+## General Terms:
+- **GPIO**: General-purpose input output, a pin that can either be read from or written to.
+- **GND**: Ground, which is just 0 volts in this context.
+You almost always want all GNDs connected between different components.
+- **Vcc**: Always positive and often referred to as the logic voltage or control voltage, the minimum voltage level that a pin must detect to register as high or "on" (1).
+On a Raspberry Pi, this is 3.3V, on some devices, this is 5V.
+Raspberry Pis regulate the 5V input down to 3.3V, this is why they have a 5V supply pin and a 3.3V supply pin.
+- **PWM**: Pulse-width modulation, this is how a simple dimming LED or a servo would be controlled.
+- **MOSI**: Master-Out Slave-In, used in I2C communication between devices.
+- **MISO**: Master-In Slave-Out, used in I2C communication between devices.
+- **Cathode**: The “negative” side of a component, like an LED.
+- **Anode**: The “positive” side of a component, like an LED.

-### Create Virtual Environment:
+# Create Virtual Environment:
 A virtual environment (venv) is essentially a clean, isolated workspace for your Python project.

 Imagine you have two different projects: